 iOS 8 beta 4 review

-Welcome to Macworld's iOS 8 hands-on review, where we'll be reporting on our experiences with the latest beta version of iOS 8.
+Welcome to Macworld's iOS 8 hands-on review, where we'll be reporting on our experiences with the fourth beta version of iOS 8.
 (The final public version of iOS 8 is likely to be slightly different, but rest assured that we'll post a detailed review of that as soon as we get our hands on it.)
 Following iOS 8's official unveiling at WWDC 2014, we'll look in depth at the host of brilliant new features, design and interface changes and new possibilities opened to app developers.

 We also consider whether you should upgrade to iOS 8 on your iPad or iPhone, and detail when iOS 8 will launch to the public and how you can upgrade to iOS 8 before then, which iPads and iPhones it will run on, and other important iOS 8 facts.

 In the video above we discuss our favourite new features in iOS 8, along with OS X Yosemite; read on for our in-depth thoughts on iOS 8's new features and all the elements of iOS 8 beta 4, which we've been testing since it came out.

 iOS 8 review: A history of the iOS 8 beta versions

 Before we get on to the main review, a quick note on beta versions.
 We tested out iOS 8 beta 4, but here's a brief summary of all the beta versions seen thus far, and the differences between them.
 (And when we expect the final couple of beta versions to be released.)

 - iOS 8 beta version 1 was the preliminary version of iOS 8 showcased at WWDC 2014.
 While visually it's hardly changed at all, iOS 8 beta 1 offers many new features (and significant tweaks too existing features) that set it apart from iOS 7.